devsquaresio/AdventOfCode2016/README.md

 # Advent Of Code 2016 Solutions
 Advent of Code 2016 solutions in Python.
 All the way from Day 1 - Day 25.
 Includes second parts.
 Some include visual solutions and some don't.
+You can check in the folders, or it says here.

 ## Day 1 *(Has visualized solution)*